Koonkie-Cloud-Services/circos_mag/README.md

  - `genome_stats.tsv`: plain text file with common statistics about your MAG such as genome size, mean GC, and number of rRNA genes
  - `circos`: directory containing the configuration and data files used by Circos

-You can tweak the Circos plot by modifying the data in the `circos` directory and then regenerating the Circos plots using:
+You can tweak the Circos plot by modifying the data in the `<output_dir>/circos` directory and then regenerating the Circos plots using:
 ```
 > circos --config ./circos/circos.conf
 ```